blacksaildivision/ansible-tutorial/README.md

   tags: [nginx, status]
 ```

-Name contains variable instead of raw string.
+Name parameter from service module contains variable instead of raw string.
 It will be replaced with value we specified in `defaults/main.yml`

 Lists and loops
 ---------------

 Lists are useful feature of Ansible.
-You can simplify the tasks with them and combine same task into one.
+You can simplify tasks by combining them together.
-We can replace two tasks _Roles and tasks_ part that installs two packages into single task.
+We can replace two tasks from _Roles and tasks_ part that installs two packages into single task.

 ```yaml
 - name: install required packages